“RAISE AWARENESS OF THE HIGH PREVALENCE OF HEALTHCARE MALNUTRITION”

 While the healthcare industry focuses mainly on the increasing incidence of obesity, the prevalence of hospital malnutrition is equally alarming.
 Studies have documented the breadth and severity of undernourishment in hospitals for nearly 30 years, revealing that up to 55% of hospital patients are undernourished or at risk (Reilly & McWhirter).
 This percentage is equivalent to over 33 million individuals in the United States, annually.
 This number exceeds the number of patients affected by healthcare acquired infections and medication errors combined on an annual basis.
 Many have found that healthcare malnutrition is a variable associated with poor healing, high complication rates, as well as higher rates of morbidity and mortality and ultimately, higher costs to healthcare.
 To date, many U.S. hospitals are attempting to deal with the prevalence of malnutrition, but are lacking the outcome data and the protocol to collect the data to support their efforts. nutritionDay in the U.S. will provide them with this information.

 nutritionDay in the U.S. is a non profit organization formed as part of a global initiative, nutritionDay Worldwide, to improve patient and resident safety and quality of care by raising awareness and increasing knowledge about disease-related malnutrition.
 It is developed from and supported by the infrastructure of nutritionDay Worldwide and the Medical University of Vienna.
-November 7, 2013, is the fifth annual nutritionDay in the U.S. and the ninth annual nutritionDay Worldwide.
-To date, nutritionDay Worldwide has reached 51 countries, 151,617 patients and 1,787 healthcare facilities including the United States.
+November 6, 2014 was the 6th annual nutritionDay in the U.S. and the is the 10th annual nutritionDay Worldwide.
+To date, nutritionDay Worldwide has reached 55 countries, more than more than 170,000 patients and 5,000 units including the United States.
+In 2013, more than 25% of the patient data was collected from the United States.
 In addition, greater than 25 professional associations, from around the globe, support this initiative.
 The Medical University of Vienna, in Vienna, Austria, is the primary investigative site for nutritionDay Worldwide and the Primary Investigator/Worldwide Coordinator is Dr. Michael Hiesmayr, M.D.,Ph.D.
-Karin Schindler, Ph.D. is the co-founder of nutritionDay and Sigrid Kosak, is the Worldwide Project Manager.
+Karin Schindler, Ph.D. is the co-founder of nutritionDay and Sigrid Kosak is the Worldwide Project Manager.

 The nutritionDay in the U.S. team consists of clinicians and professionals experienced in the medical community for many years.
-Our goal is to support your efforts to minimize healthcare malnutrition in the United States through education and participation in nutritionDay.
+In addition to providing the clinical community with data collection tools and their facility specific nutritional care outcome report, our ultimate goal is to support your efforts to minimize healthcare malnutrition in the United States through education and participation in nutritionDay.

 There is no fee to participate in nutritionDay.
 For statistical significance, all you need is a minimum of one ICU or non-ICU with 20 patients*.
 Patient data collection takes place on this one scheduled day by all participating hospitals and nursing homes around the world.
 Patient outcome data is than collected 30 days later, 60 days later or 180 days later for non ICU, ICU, and nursing home units, respectively.
 All of the necessary documents are provided by the global coordinating center and are available on the global website, www.nutritionday.org and U.S. website, www.nutritionDayUS.org.
 Each participating facility or unit receives a comparison of its own nutritional care results to reference data of all units of the same specialty type.
 Annual participation allows facility benchmarking and the opportunity to measure the success of any nutritional care process improvements.